azdavis/millet/doc/architecture.md

 NOTE: In the future we could add more to this `Idx` (maybe call it `Entity`), like "the name of the third con bind in the second dat bind of this datatype dec".

-### `crates/analysis`

-Unifies all the passes into one single API.

-This also contains declarations for the bulk of the standard basis library, in the form of SML files that get read and processed at runtime.
-Some "primitive" types like `int` are not declared here, but rather in statics.

 ### `crates/cm`

 Rudimentary handling (lex, parse, lower) of SML/NJ Compilation Manager (CM) files.